-The first step is to choose the right pepper varieties for your climate, before you can even think about when to germinate seeds, transfer seedlings, or choose a location in your garden.
+To protect pepper plants from cold, the first step is to choose the right varieties for your climate.
+This is before you can even think about when to germinate seeds, transplant seedlings, or choose a location in your garden.

-Based on where you live, the USDA plant hardiness zone map will tell you what zone you live in.
+Based on your location, the USDA plant hardiness zone map will tell you what zone you live in.

-In general, the lower the zone number, the harder it will be to grow peppers for a long season.
-If you live in a colder region, consider these two things.
+In general, the lower the zone number, the harder it will be to grow peppers, due to a short growing season.
+If you live in a colder region, consider pepper plants that are: